asimonov/CarND-Advanced-Lane-Lines/README.md

 It combines function calls for sobel transforms, gradients/gradient magnitudes and S channel from HLS color space in a manner that I empirically found to produce good results on various given test images.
+The notebook shows intermediate results calculated in this function to arrive at final binary image.

 Next is `perspective_transform` function that has a shape of transform area defined to cover the part of the road in front of the car, that is rectangular and covers both lane lines